unioslo/jbofh/README.rst

 Changes and improvements with version 1.0.0
 -------------------------------------------

+- Major enhancement to the BofhdConnection.java module allowing it to use the native JRE KeyStore which would make the use of the already defined properties parameter 'InternalTrustManager.enable=false' finally possible over encrypted communications, in practice that would mean that jBofh can rely on server certificates signed by third parties.

 - Major changes to the JBofhFrameImpl.java (in other words the Java module that stands back the GUI interface of JBofh).
 Changes that introduce new functinalities in regards to having the JComboBox included for easier history